-OUR HO LAYOUT IS COMING DOWN MAY 7 TO MAKE WAY FOR A NEW STATE-OF-THE- ARTS DOUBLE DECKED MODERN HO LAYOUT.
-THE OLD MODULES AND MOST OF THE STRUCTURES ARE BEING OFFERED FOR SALE AT THIS TIME.
+OUR HO LAYOUT IS NOW BEING DISMANTLED TO MAKE WAY FOR A NEW STATE-OF-THE- ARTS DOUBLE DECKED MODERN HO LAYOUT.
+MANY OF THE STRUCTURES AND OTHER ITEMS ARE BEING OFFERED FOR SALE IN OUR STORE AT THIS TIME.
 PLEASE STOP BY TO SEE IF YOU ARE INTERESTED IN ANY OF THE ITEMS.

 The HO Myakka Valley layout is about 11 years old at its present location.
 It was assembled from the club’s sectional layout that was used at train shows, rather than starting a new layout from scratch.

 This version of the HO Myakka Valley Railroad portrays a general topography of the coastal mainline of the Atlantic Coast Line Railroad.
 No specific area of the country is actually modeled, although the town names represent authentic cities the ACL serviced.
 The time frame of the railroad is generally during the transition from steam to diesel at a period when the railroads operated their own passenger service as well as commuter traffic.
 However, club members frequently operate modern equipment on the layout.

 The railroad originates in the northern Richmond yard, and continues in a folded dogbone layout mainline to the southern end in Tampa.
 Although the yards are located side by side in the center peninsula, they are not physically connected with each other, except by using the turntable at the engine facilities, locomotives can reach either yard.